What Marketing Budget Should My Business Adopt to Make Us More Competitive?

 It is important to ensure that your marketing spend and time is spent on the most effective channels and strategies.
 It’s easy for fear to stop you from getting started if you don’t know what works best.

-There's good news: choosing marketing channels for your marketing plan does not have to be difficult.
+Good news: choosing marketing channels for your marketing plan does not have to be difficult.

 There is a lot of talk about chatbots and AI these days.
-These types of tactics may not be desirable or possible unless you are a highly skilled marketer or have a lot of resources.
+These tactics may not be desirable or possible unless you are a highly skilled marketer or have a lot of resources.

-It's okay not to need the most innovative thing to succeed.
-Don't fall into the trap of chasing every shiny object you come across -- sticking to tried and true strategies and tactics is always a good plan.
+It’s okay not to need the most innovative thing to succeed.
+Don’t fall into the trap of chasing every shiny object you come across—sticking to tried-and-true strategies and tactics is always a good plan.

 What is a marketing channel?